Startup company: Investing

-Investors are generally most attracted to those new companies distinguished by their strong co-founding team, a balanced "risk/reward" profile (in which high risk due to the untested, disruptive innovations is balanced out by high potential returns) and "scalability" (the likelihood that a startup can expand its operations by serving more markets or more customers).
-Attractive startups generally have lower "bootstrapping" (self-funding of startups by the founders) costs, higher risk, and higher potential return on investment.
-Successful startups are typically more scalable than an established business, in the sense that the startup has the potential to grow rapidly with a limited investment of capital, labor or land.
-Timing has often been the single most important factor for biggest startup successes, while at the same time it is identified to be one of the hardest things to master by many serial entrepreneurs and investors.
+Investors generally evaluate new companies on the strength of their founding team, their risk/reward ratio, and their scalability.
+Startups may offer greater potential returns than establishes businesses, but typically involve greater risk.
+Their scalability can allow them to grow rapidly with a limited investment of capital, labor or land.
+The timing of a startup's entry into a market has been identified as an important factor in its success, though determining the appropriate timing can be difficult for entreprenurs and investors.

 Startups have several options for funding.
 Revenue-based financing lenders can help startup companies by providing non-dilutive growth capital in exchange for a percentage of monthly revenue.
 Venture capital firms and angel investors may help startup companies begin operations, exchanging seed money for an equity stake in the firm.
 Venture capitalists and angel investors provide financing to a range of startups (a portfolio), with the expectation that a very small number of the startups will become viable and make money.
 In practice though, many startups are initially funded by the founders themselves using "bootstrapping", in which loans or monetary gifts from friends and family are combined with savings and credit card debt to finance the venture.
 Factoring is another option, though it is not unique to startups.
 Other funding opportunities include various forms of crowdfunding, for example equity crowdfunding, in which the startup seeks funding from a large number of individuals, typically by pitching their idea on the Internet.

 Startups can receive funding via more involved stakeholders, such as startup studios.
 Startup studios provide funding to support the business through a successful launch, but they also provide extensive operational support, such as HR, finance and accounting, marketing, and product development, to increase the probability of success and propel growth.